LogtalkDotOrg/logtalk3/manuals/_sources/libraries/uuid.rst.txt

 https://en.wikipedia.org/wiki/Universally_unique_identifier

-Some backends provide time stamps with low granularity (e.g. seconds but not milliseconds or nanoseconds).
+Some backends provide time stamps with low granularity (e.g., seconds but not milliseconds or nanoseconds).
 To compensate, the generation of version 1 UUIDs uses 14 random bits for the clock sequence.

 The generation of version 4 UUIDs uses the ``/dev/urandom`` random